eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 }
 ```

-After `dictkeys_set_index` has stored the index of the key entry in the `dk_indices` array (memory?), the key entry is accessed.
-Since this is first item in the list, the entry is known to be at index 0 in entries list.
-The entry item values then get set as well as the dictionary values,:
+After `dictkeys_set_index()` has stored the index of the key entry in the `dk_indices` array, the key entry is accessed.
+Since this is first item in the list, the entry is known to be at index 0 in the entries array.
+The entry item values then get set as well as the dictionary values:

 ```c
 static int